 How does SOPHIA GENETICS contribute to streamlining MSI detection?

 At SOPHiA GENETICS, we believe that data-driven medicine has the potential to improve health outcomes.
-That’s why we developed the SOPHIA DDM™ Algorithm for MSI Detection, an NGS-based solution with comparable sensitivity to PCR-based methods and which requires tumor data only to function.
-The SOPHIA DDM™ Algorithm for MSI Detection is a curve-fitting algorithm that aims at better identifying differences in read length distribution of MSI and normal samples.
+That’s why we developed the SOPHIA DDM™ Algorithm for MSI Detection, an NGS-based solution with comparable sensitivity to PCR-based methods and only requiring tumor data to function.
+The SOPHIA DDM™ Algorithm for MSI Detection is a curve-fitting algorithm that aims at better identifying differences in the read length distribution of MSI and normal samples.

 The SOPHIA DDM™ Algorithm for MSI Detection is already available in the SOPHiA DDM™ for TSO500 bioinformatic workflow.